128technology/docs/docs/onboard_ssr_device_otp.md

 9. Press Enter.
 10. Insert your USB with the new ISO image into the USB port of the SSR device.
 11. Power up the SSR device.
-12. Use the instructions below appropriate for your device (SSR1x0 or SSR1x00) to complete the re-imaging process.
+12. Use the instructions below appropriate for your device (SSR100 or SSR1000 series) to complete the re-imaging process.

-#### SSR1x0 Devices
+#### SSR100 Series Devices

 1. At the instruction in the terminal window: `Press ESC for boot menu`, do so.